wani-ham/ENG1108/README.md

 # HR Management Platform

-- This project was made during the lecture, "Engineering Information Processing" in Yonsei university.
+- This project was made during the EE freshman lecture, "Engineering Information Processing" in Yonsei university.
+(2020-2)

 ## Main features